Cray-HPE/uan-product-stream/docs/portal/developer-portal/advanced/Repurposing_Compute_as_UAN.md

     ncn-m001# cray hsm state components describe <XNAME>
     ```

 1. Run the BOS session template used to boot the UAN nodes.
 See [Boot UAN Nodes](../operations/Boot_UANs.md) for more information on booting UAN nodes with BOS.
-Replace `<UAN_SESSIONTEMPLATE>` with the name of the BOS session template used to boot the UAN nodes.
+Replace `<UAN_SESSIONTEMPLATE>` with the name of the BOS session template used to boot the UAN nodes and `<XNAME>` with the xname of the repurposed compute node.

     ```bash
-    ncn-m001# cray bos session create --template-uuid <UAN_SESSIONTEMPLATE> --operation reboot
+    ncn-m001# cray bos session create --template-uuid <UAN_SESSIONTEMPLATE> --operation reboot --limit <XNAME>
     ```

 ## Verification as a UAN